ryan-moeller/lua-httpd/README.md

 To send multiple headers with the same name, set the value to a list of strings.
 Each string will be sent in order as a separate header field.

+A Date header is automatically added if not present in `response.headers`.

+A Content-Length header is automatically added when `response.body` is a string.

 Handlers are responsible for incorporating any cookie attributes into the value string.